 OK, let’s not get too cynical, some of this stuff works, but it is time consuming, expensive and a nightmare telling the real stuff from the snake oil.
 You clearly do need to get business in the first place, but as anyone will tell you, repeat business is a lot cheaper to get than new business, plus repeat business has a habit of mushrooming – you get personal recommendations and win new business.

 So it’s great winning business with slick marketing but that’s when the tricky bit starts, particularly if you’re a service company or a product company selling a product with bespoke add-ons.
-The only way you’ll see your customer coming back for more is if you make a bloody good job of delivery.
+The only way you’ll see your customer coming back for more is if you make a damn good job of delivery.

 So how do you do that?
 Well that’s where good project management comes in and more than that, setting your company up to support delivery and support your project managers.
 Deliver what the customer wants on time and on budget, communicate well and make your customer feel involved and confident and they’ll definitely be back for more.